SmartThingsCommunity/SmartThingsEdgeDrivers/drivers/SmartThings/philips-hue/PROGRESS.md

 #### Tasks

+- [ ] Refactor fresh handlers to be a single generic refresh handler, which is only possible once all of the above is complete.
 - [ ] Update all doc strings that claim we only support bridges and lights
 - [ ] Update any dangling utility methods/variables/symbols that use "light" when they should use "device"